goauthentik/authentik/website/docs/installation/configuration.md

     -   `%(mail_hash)s`: The email address, md5 hashed
     -   `%(upn)s`: The user's UPN, if set (otherwise an empty string)

+Starting with authentik 2022.8, you can also use an attribute path like `attributes.something.avatar`, which can be used in combination with the file field to allow users to upload custom avatars for themselves.

 ### `AUTHENTIK_DEFAULT_USER_CHANGE_NAME`

 :::info